twoscoops/two-scoops-of-django-1.6/contributing.rst

 * Check the other issues, open_ and closed_, to see if this issue already exists.
 * Please identify each issue by page number, chapter, and section/subsection numbers.
 * For tracking and credit purposes, each request for correction needs to be in it's own issue.
 If an issue contains 2 or more issues, we'll close it with a request for breaking up into more atomic issues.
-* Because we slurp **confirmed** issues into the official errata page, we can and have change titles and descriptions of issues.
 * Apologies, but any and all requests for an ebook edition will be immediately closed as a duplicate of `issue #4`_.
 Please read the FAQ_ to learn why Two Scoops of Django 1.6 is print only.

+.. note:: Editorial Changes of Issues

+     Because we slurp **confirmed** issues into the official errata page, we can and have changed titles and descriptions of issues.

 .. _open: https://github.com/twoscoops/two-scoops-of-django-1.6/issues?state=open
 .. _closed: https://github.com/twoscoops/two-scoops-of-django-1.6/issues?state=closed